LevitatingBusinessMan/filematch/README.md

 ### Done
 * Creating checklist
 * Verifying checklist
+* Matching multiple folders against each other

 ### ToDo
 * Verify folder with checklist as lookup
-* Matching 2 folders against each other

 And I still have to split the program into multiple modules